Loytkine/Loytkine/README.md

 ----

 ### 📌 About Me
- 🎓 I am a student at Istanbul Topkapi University
+ 🎓 I am a student at Istanbul Topkapi University<br>
- 💻 Currently learning the basics of software development and building small projects 🌍 I want to contribute to open-source projects
+ 💻 Currently learning the basics of software development and building small projects<br>
+ 🌍 I want to contribute to open-source projects<br>
- ✨ My goal is to develop professional projects in the future and be active in the industry
+ ✨ My goal is to develop professional projects in the future and be active in the industry<br>

  ---